Emile Ratelband: Legal issues

 After an attempt to set fire to Ratelband's house in March 2009, Ratelband was suspected of ordering this attempt, for a criminal trial was brought against him.
 Ratelband was alleged to have financial motives for the attempted arson.
-While the court stated there were strong indicators that Ratelband had ordered the attempt, it ruled that he could not be convicted.
+While the court stated there were strong indicators that Ratelband had ordered the attempt, it ruled that the evidence for a conviction was insufficient.

 In 2015, Ratelband was convicted of assaulting his ex-wife in 2013.
 He was acquitted of threatening her.
 Ratelband's conviction was later upheld by higher courts.

 In 2020, a European warrant for Ratelband's arrest was issued by the Netherlands after Ratelband took one of his sons to his home in Belgium.
 The child lived with his mother, whom Ratelband accused of abusing the child.
 A Belgian judge ordered Ratelband to report to the Dutch police for questioning.
 After returning the child to his mother, Ratelband was detained for several hours by the Dutch police.

 In 2021, Ratelband was convicted of libel because of statements he made about one of his ex-wives.
 Ratelband appealed the verdict, which was upheld in 2022.